 Another section of the Election Code says that an elective office is automatically vacated upon the holder's conviction of, or written agreement to plead guilty to, an infamous crime.
-A "conviction" for this purpose occurs on the date the jury returns a guilty verdict or, if the trial is by a judge, the date the judge enters a finding of guilty.
-135
+A "conviction" for this purpose occurs on the day the jury returns a guilty verdict-or if the trial is by a judge, the day the judge enters a finding of guilty.
+151

-Loss of Pension Due to Crime

-Benefits under the General Assembly Retirement System will not be paid to anyone convicted of a felony relating to, or arising out of or in connection with, legislative service.
-136
+Loss of Pension Due to Crime Benefits under the General Assembly Retirement System will not be paid to anyone convicted of a felony relating to, or arising out of or in connection with, legislative service.
+152